How The Territorial Tax System Works In Panama

 After fulfilling these requisites, this is what one must do:

 Submitting the Application: After completing the required residency period and fulfilling all the necessary criteria, one is eligible to submit their citizenship application to the relevant authorities.
-The application package should include all the requested supporting documents and forms the Portuguese government outlines.
+The application package should include all the requested supporting documents and forms that the Portuguese government outlines.

 Review and Decision: The authorities will carefully examine one’s application and the accompanying documents to evaluate one’s qualification for citizenship.
 This evaluation process may entail interviews, additional document requests, or language proficiency assessments, depending on the application's specific requirements.